Avielnis/Web-Server/README.md

 accepts new socket connections, opens new threads for each connection and closes the sockets on finish.

+Main - where the program begins and a TCPServer instance is created.

 The design is the follows:
 TCPServer loads the serverConfig and then listening